-- 5. We have deliberately tried to keep the discussion of our submissions as concise as possible, which does mean that you might require further clarification.
-In this respect, you are more than welcome to contact us in this regard. - 6.
-We have also highlighted in yellow, the areas that we feel require priority considering the impact that it would have on taxpayers/the fiscus. - 7.
+- 5. We have also highlighted in yellow, the areas that we feel require priority considering the impact that it would have on taxpayers/the fiscus. - 6.
+We would like to encourage National Treasury and propose, as Parliament did in 2022, to maybe expand its engagement on the Annex C submissions and policy matters not considered for a particular fiscal year to an annual and regular process. - 7.
 As always, we thank National Treasury and SARS for the on-going opportunity to participate in the development of the South African tax law.